KamCioGIT/-Black-Dimond-Roleplay-/[standalone]/rpemotes/README.md

 Alternatively, you can use the `PtfxBone =` AnimationOption to attach the PTFX to the ped's bone, simiarly to how you attach props.

 Using Menyoo, spawn down a tennis ball and attach it to human, by default menyoo will attach it to the SKEL_ROOT bone (stomach), so from that, what we can do is is either offset the coordinates, say, up to the human ped's mouth, or change the bone all together.
-Once we've got it correct, we can transfer those coordinates over to rpemotes, and tah dah, we have our Ptfx Placement.
+Once we've got it correct, we can transfer those coordinates over to RPEmotes, and tah dah, we have our Ptfx Placement.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------